Redshift weighted galaxy number counts: Results and discussion

-The Fisher analysis takes a sum of the information from all scales, and in certain analyses we make cut-offs in $\ell$, which may differ for bins at different redshifts.
-Examining the average information contained over the relevant scales, we observe an overwhelming proportion to be contained in the auto--correlations of the two angular power spectra, with only a very insignificant, if not zero, component from $\Delta\zeta$ cross correlations at equal redshift.
-The qualitative behaviour is the same for other values of $\ell$.
+The Fisher analysis takes a sum of the information from all scales, and all $\ell$'s below a certain cut-off, which may differ for bins at different redshifts.
+Examining the average information contained over the relevant scales, we observe an overwhelming proportion to be contained in the auto--correlations of the two angular power spectra, with only a very insignificant contribution from $\Delta\zeta$ cross correlations at mainly from unequal redshifts.
+This qualitative behaviour is the same for other values of $\ell$.